-39 Proof-Structures provided here are meant to assist critical readers to find flaws in arguments and/or conclusions drawn in this paper.
+&lt;sup>39 Proof-Structures provided here are meant to assist critical readers to find flaws in arguments and/or conclusions drawn in this paper.

 Lemma 18 shows that the BDDs produced by FGPRA+, the algorithm which resolves Clause-Sets in parallel, are equivalent to those produced by GSPRA+.
 This lemma uses Property 5.

-Lemma 13 is central showing that the number of unique-nodes in an SRT produced by GSPRA+ for Clause-Sets of size M is in O(M4).
+Lemma 13 is central showing that the number of unique-nodes in an SRT produced by $GSPRA^+$ for Clause-Sets of size M is in $O(M^4)$ .

-The main observation is that all new nodes generated in any step by GSPRA+ are only common-nodes, i.e., members of a fixed Set (Property 4').
+The main observation is that all new nodes generated in any step by GSPRA+ are only non-trivial common-nodes, i.e., members of a fixed Set (Property 4').
 It uses Lemma 12 in its Base-Case which asserts that for M=1,2 the number of unique-nodes is in O(M) for a.a.
 Clause-Sets.
-Lemma 9, the one related to existent splits in GSPRA+ products, assures that there cannot be non-trivial or big splits in a final GSPRA+ tree.
+Lemma 9, the one related to existent splits in GSPRA+ products, assures that there cannot be big splits in a final $GSPRA^+$ tree.
 This is a generalization of the findings in Lemma 3 which is concerned with s.o. products of GSPRA.
-Lemma 3 in its turn uses among other insights the fact that CNs in s.o.
-Sets cannot be augmented in size before splitting within an instantiation block (i.e., when they are not supported), a fact which is proven in Lemma 2.
+Lemma 3 in its turn uses among other insights the fact that if CNs in s.o.
+Sets are guaranteed not to be augmented in size except using CNALs, then they won't split if their sized become >1 in any further steps within an instantiation block (i.e., when they are not supported).
 Lemma 8 is used as well.
-It states that any two Clause-Sets which are equivalent-via-mapping possess a common syntactical form, facilitating thus the process of forming common-nodes.
+It states that any two Clause-Sets which are equivalent-viamapping possess a common syntactical form, facilitating thus the process of forming common-nodes.
 Property 8' is also used by this lemma.
-Lemma 19 studies complexity of every operation used by FGPRA+ assuming that there are always O(M4) unique-nodes in a final BDD (Lemma 13,18) to find out that the overall complexity of FGPRA+ is in O(M9).
+Lemma 19 studies complexity of every operation used by FGPRA+ assuming that there are always O(M) unique-nodes in a final BDD (Lemma 13,18) to find out that the overall complexity of FGPRA+ is in $O(M^9)$ .
 The detailed plan of Section II looks like this: